• Home

 The landscape continued to become more barren and rocky, but the hike was still quite easy and we arrived at the Third Cave around lunchtime.
 When we arrived at the campsite, we were the only group there so we had the campsite to ourselves which was nice.

 We later discovered during the afternoon acclimatization hike that a lone German hiker and his small crew were camped on the other side of the camp that was separated by rocks.
-One of the reasons that hikers choose the Rongai route, which is one of the least travelled, is the lack of crowds whereas other more popular routes such as Marangu and Machame can be quite crowded.
+One of the reasons that hikers choose the Rongai route, which is one of the least traveled, is the lack of crowds whereas other more popular routes such as Marangu and Machame can be quite crowded.

-Jessica experienced another headache around bedtime which again responded reasonably well to medication (ibuprofen and Excedrin).
+I experienced another headache around bedtime which again responded reasonably well to medication (ibuprofen and Excedrin).

 Approximate Distance Walked: 7 km (4.34 miles)